 Kayla has the space and container for a massive grow, but her lights will hold her back.
 She can expect as much as 9oz in good conditions, but bigger lights could yield her much more!

 Stephen has his plants in a 3-gallon container in a 2’x5’ tent under a 100W incandescent bulb.

 - An incandescent bulb?!
 Bad, Stephen!
 Go to your room, stare at this picture for 5 straight minutes and think about what you’ve done!

-Hopefully this guide has helped to shed a little light on where your yields come from.
-Again, strains have a major impact on your yields, but until we have more reliable information, it's best to go with strains you like and judge their performance yourself.
+Hopefully, this guide has helped to shed a little light on where your yields come from.
+Again, strains have a major impact on your yields, but until we have more reliable information, it’s best to go with strains you like and judge their performance yourself.
 Also, don’t forget that good training is like a potential bonus that can increase your yields in addition to our estimations!

 Finally, remember that this article is just a bunch of general guidelines.
-We've seen growers with numbers that totally break our efforts at categorization and we wouldn't have it any other way.
-In fact, we challenge any growers reading this to smash our numbers are force us to rethink averages!
+We’ve seen growers with numbers that totally break our efforts at categorization and we wouldn’t have it any other way.
+In fact, we challenge any growers reading this to smash our numbers and force us to rethink averages!
 Good luck and enjoy your harvest!